JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 - **Query Classification**: Intelligently routes between document and web search
 - **Conversation Memory**: Maintains context for natural follow-up questions
 - **Web Search Integration**: Augments with internet search for comprehensive answers
+- **Document Reranking**: Use langchain by default but fallback to BM25 if not available

 ## Setup and Usage